DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 53 - 11.13.2025.md

 	- Wade prefers Dungeons and Bunions
 - Linneaus makes fun of an old lady by calling her "grandmother".
 - King Stillshart, the Asshole Eater and King of the Vibrating Tower and all its Skeet.
+- Granma Ni spits some facts about Horus's father who created the sword to maintain the island.
+Seth needs its power to keep it aloft.